pearcej/cppds/_sources/BasicDS/SimpleBalancedParentheses.rst

 closing symbol, the parentheses remain balanced.
 If at any time there is no opening symbol on the stack to match a closing symbol, the string is not balanced properly.
 At the end of the string, when all symbols have been processed, the stack should be empty.
-The Python code to implement this algorithm is shown in :ref:`ActiveCode 1 <lst_parcheck1>`.
+The C++ and Python code to implement this algorithm is shown in :ref:`ActiveCode 1 <lst_parcheck1>`.

 .. _lst_parcheck1: